shadow-dracat/hk-tok/README.md

 There is also a forum discussion for this project: https://kulupu.pona.la/d/68-pipi-utala-pi-insa-ala--hollow-knight-toki-pona-translation

 Original text belongs to Team Cherry, I have no rights over that.
 When it comes to the toki pona translation, feel free to add it to your game, play, stream, whatever.
+Credit is appreciated, but not necessary.

+Current progress: 3/36 files.

+Translated files:
+- Achievements.txt
+- Banker.txt
+- Charm Slug.txt